lnguyen7-ops/Emergency_calls_volume_prediction/README.md

 - ## **Python scripts**
 	- ### **utils**
+		- `dash_app.py`: Build interactive Plotly-dash app to visualize the  forecast as choropleth map.
-		- Detroit_gps.py 			Contain gps coordinates of several points spread out in Detroit city.
+		- `Detroit_gps.py`: Contain gps coordinates of several points spread out in Detroit city.
 This is used for tweets gathering purpose.
-		- neighborhoods.py 			Detroit neighborhood class.
+		- `neighborhoods.py`: Detroit neighborhood class.
 To be imported.
 This is used to create neighborhoods object which contain information of neighborhood in Detroit.
-		- preprocessing.py 			Data preprocessing class.
+		- `preprocessing.py`: Data preprocessing class.
 To be imported.
 This is used to create data processing object which contain data processing function.
-		- Twitter_query.py 			Tweets gathering class.
+		- `Twitter_query.py`: Tweets gathering class.
 To be imported.
 Gather tweets using rest API or live stream method.
-		- tweets_stream_script.py 	Script to setup live stream tweets which contain gps from Detroit city.
+		- `tweets_stream_script.py`: Script to setup live stream tweets which contain gps from Detroit city.
 	- ### **analysis**
 		- `Analysis.py`: Contains all custom functions for model building and analysis in this study.
 		- `TSData.py`: Used to build data object for this study.
 Data object contains the time-series data for all neighborhoods and all train-validation-test splits.